Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Introduction

 This necessitates the determination of the hadronic tensor to encompass all-inclusive contributions, information that can be obtained from lattice QCD calculations.
 However, grasping the entirety of the resonant region, which encompasses a spectrum of multi-particle states, poses a formidable challenge.
 Yet, there is promise in reconstructing these spectral functions through the use of two currents in different channels, enabling the computation of the inclusive hadronic tensor.
 Furthermore, the SIS region, situated between resonances and deep inelastic scattering, currently lacks a consistent theoretical model for its description~\cite{NuSTEC:2017hzk}.
 It is likely that future calculations of the hadronic tensor in the SIS region will offer valuable theoretical insights, as suggested in \cite{Kronfeld:2019nfb}.
 The desired precision for these measurements, encompassing systematic uncertainties (which presently dominate the pursuit of physics discoveries), lies within the range of $1- 4\%$ for the $\nu_\mu \to \nu_e$ and $\bar{\nu}_\mu \to \bar{\nu}_e$ oscillation probabilities~\cite{NuSTEC:2017hzk,Kronfeld:2019nfb,Ruso:2022qes}.
 Hence, the imperative of directly determining the hadronic tensor through lattice QCD becomes essential to fully harness the potential of new neutrino experimental facilities such as DUNE and Hyper-K.

 For instance, in~\cite{Sufian:2018qtw}, lattice QCD inputs of the strange quark form factors and strange quark contribution to nucleon spin from~\cite{Sufian:2016pex,Sufian:2017osl,Sufian:2016vso,Liang:2018pis} were utilized.
 These were then combined with experimental measurements of neutrino-nucleon scattering differential cross sections~\cite{MiniBooNE:2010xqw,MiniBooNE:2013dds}, without considering nuclear effects, in order to determine the neutral current weak axial form factor that remains largely unknown.
 Conversely, the ultimate objective is to directly determine nucleon-level structure functions crucial for neutrino scattering cross sections from lattice QCD.
 In this regard, in an ideal scenario where all systematic uncertainties are well-controlled, the computation of the hadronic tensor through lattice QCD can provide predictions for nucleon-level structure functions, encompassing various types of current combinations, such as vector-vector, vector-axial, and axial-axial currents.
-While the lattice QCD formalism of the hadronic tensor formalism~\cite{Liu:1993cv, Liu:1999ak} demands considerable computational resources~\cite{Liang:2017mye} and poses several numerical challenges, the selection of two currents at two different spacetime locations on the lattice provides an opportunity to regulate and achieve desired overlaps into exclusive channels.
-This contrasts with the real-world experiments where contributions from various channels overlap in a complicated manner, making their disentanglement challenging.
-The nucleon-level structure functions originating from these different channels from the hadronic tensor are vital and can be integrated into neutrino event generators for building nuclear many-body theory to investigate $\nu-A$ scattering structure functions~\cite{Ruso:2022qes, Meyer:2022mix}.